jpadilla/django-rest-framework-jwt/docs/index.md

     'JWT_AUTH_COOKIE': None
 }
 ```
-This packages uses the JSON Web Token Python implementation, [PyJWT](https://github.com/jpadilla/pyjwt) and allows to modify some of it's available options.
+This packages uses the JSON Web Token Python implementation, [PyJWT](https://github.com/jpadilla/pyjwt) and allows to modify some of its available options.

 ### JWT_SECRET_KEY